open-edge-insights/video-native-visualizer/README.md

 # Intel Edge Insights Simple Visualizer
-Simple visualizer for the IEI platform.
+Simple visualizer for the EIS platform.

 ### 1. Running as a docker container